Common Christian arguments against polygamy

 Does one flesh mean one wife?

-MOAs often believe is this is there most powerful argument against polygamy.
+MOAs often believe this is their most powerful argument against polygamy.
 Because after all, how can 3 or 4 or 18(David had 18 wives) mesh with “the two shall become one flesh”?

 4 And He answered and said, “Have you not read that He who created them from the beginning made them male and female, 5 and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 6 So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate.